 In the case of Johnson v.
 Fink‚ a married couple attempted to change their payment plan but was shot down by the court trustee and the judge.

-The second form‚ which has gained popularity in recent years‚ is Chapter 13 bankruptcy in Los Angeles.
+The second form‚ which has gained popularity in recent years‚ is Chapter 13 bankruptcy in Woodland Hills.
 Under this chapter‚ people who have income but who are still badly in debt can set up a payment plan‚ authorized by the court‚ that allows them to pay back some of their debt.
 Once the set time period ends‚ the remaining debt goes away.
 Under this plan‚ their assets are protected from creditors.

 The Johnson family chose Chapter 13‚ according to court documents and set up a payment plan based on their income from Social Security‚ a pension and the husband’s two jobs.
 They agreed to pay $1‚890 per month for 60 months.